• Skip to main content

 6 Things All Multi-Simultaneous-Sport Athletes Should Be Doing

-2. Incorporating active recovery & foam rolling techniques each day.
+2. Incorporate active recovery & foam rolling techniques each day.
 “Foam Rolling,” or the more technical term, Self-Myofascial release, is a fancy term for self-massage.
 This simple action, when done correctly, can release muscle tightness, ease muscle soreness, correct imbalances, increase range of motion, and assist in the prevention of injury.
 It is important to recognize that not all stretching is created equal, and recovery tools like a foam roller CAN be effective when used correctly.
-An athletic trainer will provide you with the proper indications, techniques and correct your form to optimize your results: An athlete should never foam roll on “cold muscles.”
+An athletic trainer will provide you with the proper indications and techniques and correct your form to optimize your results: An athlete should never foam roll on “cold muscles.”
 It is important to have an active warm-up combined with foam rolling and stretching.
 Decide which foam roller is right for the job.
-They range in size, density and price.
-Have a backup foam roller in the car and encourage your athlete to roll out in between their activities following the guidelines they have been given
+They range in size, density, and price.
+Have a backup foam roller in the car and encourage your athlete to roll out in between their activities, following the guidelines they have been given.

-2. Before Exercise: Drink 16 ounces of water two hours before physical activity begins and another 8-16 ounces right after exercising.
+- Before Exercise: Drink 16 ounces of water two hours before the physical activity begins and another 8-16 ounces right after exercising.

-5. A simpler way for most athletes (or anyone) to drink enough water is to remember the Rule of 8: Eight times throughout the day, drink a big glass of water (eight total).
+A simpler way for most athletes (or anyone) to drink enough water is to remember the Rule of 8: Eight times throughout the day, drink a big glass of water (eight total)

-4. Taking 2 days completely off each week – of ALL sports.
+4. Take two days completely off each week – for ALL sports.
 Their bodies need this time to heal and repair to maintain a hectic school schedule and multiple sports.
 When you exercise, tiny tears form in the muscles that will eventually help the muscle grow bigger and stronger as it heals.
 The recovery time is when the body adapts to the stress that was placed on it during exercise.
 This is when the real effects of training take place – not when the athlete is exercising.
 Biologically, your body is the only thing that heals your body!
 And then there’s the mental side – playing simultaneous sports is not just physically wearing down athletes.
 It’s also mentally exhausting them.
-Imagine going from a full day of school of having to be ‘on’ attentive and actively listening, social pressures, mental pressures, then right to an organized sport, where again, they are expected to not only perform physically, but they need to be mentally sharp with varied drills and game scenarios they are mastering, then add in another practice on top of that.
-I’m getting tired just writing this.
+Imagine going from a full day of school of having to be ‘on’ attentive and actively listening, social pressures, and mental pressures, then right to an organized sport, where again, they are expected to not only perform physically, but they need to be mentally sharp with varied drills and game scenarios they are mastering, then add in another practice on top of that!
 It’s no wonder so many kids are burning out both mentally and physically.
 Giving a young athlete two days off sports a week is ideal, but one should be mandatory for any multi-athlete.
 Rest and relaxation will go a long way in trying to maintain such an active lifestyle.
 Read more about rest and recovery for youth athletes.

 5. Eating food that promotes recovery and gives an athlete fuel.
-The saying, “you are what you eat,” 100% pertains to simultaneous athletes.
+The saying, “You are what you eat,” 100% pertains to simultaneous athletes.
 If they don’t put proper nutrition into their bodies, they will break down eventually.
 An analogy we like to share with an athlete is to think of their body as a car.
 If you fill-up the tank with the wrong fuel, you ruin your car!
 Also, what happens if you forget to put gas in the tank and keep driving?
 Your car dies.
 Your car can’t run on empty, and neither can your body.
-For the simultaneous athlete, this fueling the body can be hard to accomplish as they often run from practice to practice.
-But with a little planning ahead, you can avoid the fast-food/Starbucks drive-through and instead have snacks ready in between that will actually help your athlete heal and recover and energize.
-Here is a comprehensive list of recommended foods for athletes maintaining and expecting a high level of output from their bodies.
+For the simultaneous athlete, fueling the body can be hard to accomplish as they often run from practice to practice.
+But with a little planning ahead, you can avoid the fast-food/Starbucks drive-through and instead have snacks ready in between that will actually help your athlete heal, recover, and energize.
+Here is a comprehensive list of recommended foods for athletes to maintain and expect a high level of output from their bodies.
+Youth sports parents, we hope this helps to keep it easy and simple, but there are plenty of other great options if you are interested in learning more.
+Five Athlete Super Foods

 Pita and hummus.